News

 GEO (Generative Engine Optimization)

-GEO is about getting your brand mentioned when AI models respond to questions.
+GEO is about getting your brand mentioned when AI LLMs respond to questions.
 Instead of ranking in search results, you're aiming to be cited, referenced, or recommended in AI-generated answers.

 Here's what GEO looks like in action: